Ultimate Banana Bread

 Ultimate Banana Bread - Very Ripe Bananas Are Important

-What that means, at least when we've made this recipe here at CowboyWay.com, is that there is too much banana in the batter.
-As a result, the baked, finished loaf of banana bread can be unattractive in appearance with a dense, heavy, underdone type of texture even though the bread is completely baked.
+What that means is that you wind up with a loaf that has a dense, heavy, underdone type of texture even though the bread is completely baked.

 So, for the best possible Ultimate Banana Bread, do as America's Test Kitchen says and use very ripe bananas.

 Used With Permission

 Special thanks to America's Test Kitchen (<<< this link will open in a new window) for allowing CowboyWay.com to share their recipe here.